privatezero/Resume/README.md

 AMERICAN ARCHIVE OF PUBLIC BROADCASTING, __National Digital Stewardship Resident at City University of New York Television__

-New York, NY -- 07/2016-Present
+New York, NY -- 07/2016-06/2017

-* Conducting a full survey of Library's compliance with NDSA Levels of preservation and enacting recommendations
+* Conducted a full survey of Library's compliance with NDSA Levels of preservation and enacted recommendations
-* Developing a MySQL based system for automated capture of PREMIS, preservation and fixity metadata
+* Developed a MySQL based system for automated capture of PREMIS, preservation and fixity metadata
-* Researching and implementing perceptual video hashing for automated cataloging
+* Researched and implemented perceptual video hashing for automated cataloging
-* Revising and writing micro-service scripts that support core digital and A/V preservation activities
+* Revised and wrote micro-service scripts that support core digital and A/V preservation activities

 UNIVERSITY OF WASHINGTON LIBRARIES MEDIA CENTER, __Digital and Archival Media Technician__